shy2net/nestjs-angular-starter/README.md

 });
 ```

-Remarks: NestJS has it's own mongoose database module, which in my opinion is a lot more "complicated" as you should inject the schemas everytime with a service.
+Remarks: NestJS has it's own mongoose database module, which in my opinion is a lot more "complicated" as you should inject the schemas every-time with a service.
 I prefer using mongoose the old fashioned way, which led me to design my own database module, this allows using the normal schemas, and makes the usage of the models straight-forward as it should be.

 If you still prefer the original mongoose database, you can simply remove this module and use theirs [https://docs.nestjs.com/techniques/mongodb](https://docs.nestjs.com/techniques/mongodb)